reactome/interaction-exporter/readme.md

 verbose | -v, -\-verbose | Requests verbose output

 #### Note
-The "output prefix" is used to concatenate with two extensions: ".psi-mitab.txt" and ".tab-delimited.txt".
+The "output prefix" is used to concatenate the provided filename with two extensions: ".psi-mitab.txt" and ".tab-delimited.txt".
 Therefore, when the output parameter is
 ```
 -o path/to/folder/filename
 ```